3wweiweiwu/recordwright-healing/doc/prompt/element-identification/table-recognition.md

 - If column index and row index match for twice, confirm row/column index
 - If target element is not in the column and row header, go to [Cell Identification](#cell-identification), and get next level table cell
 - If table cell match target element, return target element.
 Otherwise, go to [Identification of Row Header and Column Header](#element-container-classification) and iterate on cell
+- If target element is in row or column header, just use the cell as-is

 ## Cell Identification